SF-WDI-LABS/tunely-angular/docs/sprint6.md

 * practice more with bootstrap modal's

 > Hey!
 Good work, partner!
-> You're practically an express cowboy/cowgirl now!
+> You're practically a full-stack cowboy/cowgirl now!
 That means you're at home on the range (aka DOM) and we're gonna ask you to solve problems on your own in this sprint.
-The web is still a bit of the wild-west, and things can get outta hand mighty quick!
-Y'all are gonna have to think outside of the lasso and solve issues on yer own!

 ![cowboy](https://m.popkey.co/e5a568/7grXg.gif)

 ## Step 1: modalize